apiaxle/website/api.md

 ---
 layout: apidocs
-title: "Api documentation (generated from 'feature/repl-via-api'"
+title: "Api documentation (generated from 'develop'"
 ---
-This documentation was generated from branch 'feature/repl-via-api'
+This documentation was generated from branch 'develop'
 # /v1/api/:api
 ## Update an API.
 (PUT)
 Will merge fields you pass in.